kidsafeinternet/image/README.md

 NSFW/SFW Image classification.

 ## Confusion
-All of the datasets were run on 5 epochs.
+All of the datasets were run on 5 epochs and 20% of the data was used for validation.

 ### Small Dataset
 5 images of each class.
 10 images total.